-It features more yummy turns by the cream of British character actors, with Imelda Staunton and Helena Bonham Carter as plum new additions to the cast.
+It features more yummy turns by the cream of British character actors, with Imelda Staunton and

 The movie feels the most British of all the Potter films, foggy and quaint and claustrophobic -- crowded halls, crowded streets, cozy little rooms.

 But "Order of the Phoenix" is a murky movie in more ways than one, all dark conspiracies, torture, threats and long, long interludes of an increasingly angry Harry training his fellow wizards because Hogwarts is under new and malevolent management.

 It feels for all the world like what it is: a table-setting for the last two Potter novels-into-films, pages turning into scenes that take us toward graduation or some other decisive conclusion.